-Once you have installed the TouchPad driver (see "Touchpad" on page 4 - 7) you can configure the functions from the Mouse control panel in Windows, or by doubleclicking the driver icon \blacksquare in the notification area of the taskbar in the Desktop app.
-You may then configure the tapping, buttons, scrolling, pointer motion and sensitivity options to your preferences.
-You will find further information at www.synaptics.com.
+Once you have installed the Touchpad driver (see "Touchpad" on page 4 - 7) you can configure the functions by double-clicking the Touchpad driver icon I in the notification area of the taskbar.
+You may then configure the Touchpad tapping, buttons, scrolling (see sidebar), pointer motion and sensitivity options to your preferences.

-Scrolling
+Touchpad Scrolling

-This computer model series may feature different TouchPad/ClickPad versions.
+This computer model series may feature different Touchpad versions.

-These TouchPads/Click-Pads may differ in their vertical scrolling function in most scrollable windows
+These Touchpads may differ in their vertical scrolling function in most scrollable windows.

-Some TouchPads/Click-Pads require sliding the finger up and down on the right of the TouchPad/ ClickPad to scroll the window.
-Other versions retapping/holding auire down the finger at the top right or bottom right of the TouchPad/ClickPad scroll the window.
+Some Touchpads require sliding the finger up and down on the right of the Touchpad to scroll the window.
+Other versions require tapping/holding down the finger at the top right or bottom right of the Touchpad to scroll the window.